samiarja/DeepGreen/README.md

 <a name="desc12"></a>
 # Feature Map for each class

+We splitted the feature maps for each class.

-FM Class label 1 - Circles          |  FM Class label 0 - Everything else |
+FM for class Circles          |  FM for other class |
 :-------------------------:|:-------------------------:|
 [<img src="img/feature_map1.gif" width="1500"/>](img/feature_map1.gif) | [<img src="img/feature_map0.gif" width="1500"/>](img/feature_map0.gif) |